TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Start Menu and Taskbar.md

 - Remove frequent program list from Start Menu -> Enabled
 - Do not keep history of recently opened documents -> Enabled
 - Show or hide "Most used" list from Start menu -> Enabled -> Hide
+- Pin Apps to Start when installed -> Disabled